 1. After the permitting authority receives an operating permit notification, they shall perform a completeness and applicable requirements verification review and, if the notification is determined to be complete, shall inform the notifier that the operating permit is accepted.
+The permitting authority will return a copy to the notifier stamped accepted with an expiration date.
+This copy will be kept at the installation to which the notification pertains.

-2. If the permitting authority determines that an operating permit notification is not complete, they shall inform the notifier promptly of the deficiencies in the notification and shall specifically describe required amendments to the operating permit notification.
+2. If the permitting authority determines that an operating permit notification is not complete, they shall inform the notifier promptly of the deficiencies in the notification and shall specifically describe required revisions to the operating permit notification.